WTCM (AM): 1990s

+2000s

 On June 1, 2005, WTCM boosted its power once again, this time to a full 50 kW daytime, allowing its directional signal to penetrate Canada.
 They, however, broadcast with only 1,100 watts overnight.
 Because AM transmits mostly through groundwave signals, and Northern Michigan's terrain is mostly sand, transmission is difficult, although WTCM's signal footprint is larger than those of other stations due to its low frequency.

 In 2008, Norm Jones joined the airstaff hosting a newly created local program between 10am - Noon.
 Jones has been associated with the station on and off since the early 1980s, and would later be paired up with Bill Froehlich in the afternoons.

+2010s

 In 2010, Merlin Dumbrille, longtime host of the Farm and Orchard Show, retired after fifty plus years at WTCM.

 In 2012, Christal Frost joined the morning programming as producer and co-host.
 Christal has been affiliated with several other Northern Michigan stations since 2006.
 In 2014 she started hosting her own show from 10am to noon.
 The show ended in 2022.

 In January 2014, WTCM NewsTalk 580 introduced The Afternoon Drive to replace the Sean Hannity slot 3 to 6pm weekdays.
 Norm Jones and Bill Froehlich hosted the show and focused on a variety of local news topics.
 Norm Jones died in 2020.
 Sean Hannity has since returned to the time slot and Bill Froehlich now hosts a show on WWTV in Cadillac.

-In December, 2016, Red Eye Radio replaced Coast to Coast AM overnights.
+In December 2016, Red Eye Radio replaced Coast to Coast AM overnights.

+2020s

 WTCM was a Rush Limbaugh affiliate until his death in 2022.
 His noon to 3pm time slot was briefly filled by Clay Travis and Buck Sexton from Premiere Radio Networks.
 The station now airs Dan Bongino from Westwood One during this time.

 Local media personality Vic McCarty took over the 10am to noon slot in 2022 from Christal Frost.
-McCarty, who previously worked at competitors WZTC and WMKT, is also host of The Big Beer Show.
+McCarty, who previously worked at competitors WZTC and WMKT, also host of The Big Beer Show.
+Vic McCarty died in April 2026.

+Ron Jolly and longtime producer Colleen Wares announced their retirement on January 16th, 2026, to take effect on April 10th.